-- 01/18/06 PRC sources confirmed that North Korea's Kim Jong-Il had just completed a secretive, eight-day visit to China, ostensibly to discuss the Six-Party Talks. - 01/14/06 Villagers in Panlong village in Guangdong Province were attacked by police officers (and possibly paramilitary troops) on their sixth day of protests against government land seizures. - 01/08/06 China's State Council issued a national emergency response plan, dividing emergencies into four categories: natural disasters; accidents; public health incidents; and social safety incidents. - 01/04/06 Bolivia's president-elect Evo Morales arrived in Beijing for a two-day visit, calling China "a political, ideological and programmatic ally" and inviting Beijing to develop Bolivia's natural gas reserves. - 12/15/05 The day after it announced containment of the bird flu epidemic, China reported its sixth human case of avian flu in eastern Jiangxi Province. - 12/14/05 Malaysia hosted the first meeting of the East Asia Summit (EAS) of 16 Asian countries, including China but not the United States. - 12/06/05 Security officials opened fire on protesters, killing some, in the town of Dongzhou, in Guangdong Province.
-The protesters were objecting to plans to build a new power plant on confiscated farmland. - 10/26/05 The United States notified Congress that it had approved for sale to Taiwan 10 AIM-9M Sidewinder missiles and 5 AIM-7M Sparrow missiles, worth as much as \$280 million, both systems manufactured by Raytheon. - 10/26/05 A Canadian court approved China National Petroleum Corporation's \$4.2 billion offer bo buy Canadian company PetroKazakhstan. - 10/26/05 The United States (backed by Japan and Switzerland) asked the WTO to force China to reveal details about how it is using legal and regulatory procedures to crack down on piracy of intellectual property. - 10/24/05 The PRC's Ministry of Agriculture confirmed an outbreak of H5N1 flu in geese and chickens in Anhui Province, Liangying City.
+- 01/18/06 PRC sources confirmed that North Korea's Kim Jong-II had just completed a secretive, eight-day visit to China, ostensibly to discuss the Six-Party Talks. - 01/14/06 Villagers in Panlong village in Guangdong Province were attacked by police officers (and possibly paramilitary troops) on their sixth day of protests against government land seizures. - 01/08/06 China's State Council issued a national emergency response plan, dividing emergencies into four categories: natural disasters; accidents; public health incidents; and social safety incidents. - 01/04/06 Bolivia's president-elect Evo Morales arrived in Beijing for a two-day visit, calling China "a political, ideological and programmatic ally" and inviting Beijing to develop Bolivia's natural gas reserves. - 12/15/05 The day after it announced containment of the bird flu epidemic, China reported its sixth human case of avian flu in eastern Jiangxi Province. - 12/14/05 Malaysia hosted the first meeting of the East Asia Summit (EAS) of 16 Asian countries, including China but not the United States. - 12/06/05 Security officials opened fire on protesters, killing some, in the town of Dongzhou, in Guangdong Province.
+The protesters were objecting to plans to build a new power plant on confiscated farmland. - 10/26/05 The United States notified Congress that it had approved for sale to Taiwan 10 AIM-9M Sidewinder missiles and 5 AIM-7M Sparrow missiles, worth as much as \$280 million, both Raytheon systems. - 10/26/05 The United States (backed by Japan and Switzerland) asked the WTO to force China to reveal details about how it is using legal and regulatory procedures to halt piracy of intellectual property. - 10/24/05 The PRC's Ministry of Agriculture confirmed an outbreak of H5N1 flu in geese and chickens in Anhui Province, Liangying City. - 09/20/05 Edward Ross, a senior Pentagon official, said it was reasonable to question whether the United States should continue to provide for Taiwan's self-defense "if Taiwan is not willing to properly invest in its own self-defense." - 07/19/05 The Pentagon released the annual Chinese Military Manpower report for 2005.
+The report had been delayed for several months, reportedly due to bureaucratic disagreement over some of its conclusions. - 06/30/05 The House voted 333-92 in favor of the Kilpatrick amendment to H.R.
+3058, the FY2006 Appropriations bill for the Departments of Transportation and others, prohibiting funds from being used to recommend approval of the sa le of UNOCAL to the PRC's CNOOC recommend approvar of the sa iic of Offochi to the race of choose.